LexT96/Sentent.me/README.md

     <img src="https://webimages.mongodb.com/_com_assets/cms/MongoDB_Logo_FullColorBlack_RGB-4td3yuxzjs.png?auto=format%2Ccompress" width="140px"/>
 </p>

-# PyStonks
+# Sentent.me
-PyStonks analyzes the sentiment of the top posts of the most relevant investing subreddits if they relate to a stock.
+Sentent.me analyzes the sentiment of the top posts of the most relevant investing subreddits if they relate to a stock.
 The backend is built using python and provides a REST-Api built in flask that is served to a ReactJs frontend.

 ## Workflow
 1. Every 24 hours a cronjob is executed to scrape the titles and scores of all submissions and their comments from the relevant subreddits.